Sr. Satellite System Integration & Test Engineer

 - Experience with various manufacturing process developments, facility and line layouts, process failure mode effects analysis, and error proofing.

-- Extensive understanding of instrumentation, interfaces and sensors including DAQ, digital multimeters, power supplies, oscilloscopes, digital IO, Serial-422, switch technologies and topologies, RTDs, thermocouples, and 4-20mA sensors.
+- Extensive understanding of instrumentation, interfaces and sensors including DAQ, digital multimeters, power supplies, oscilloscopes, digital IO, spectrum analyzers, RF power meter, vector network analyzers, signal generators.

 - Extensive experience with Hardware-in-the-loop test equipment, ground support equipment, and automated test scripts.